asyncapi/website/pages/docs/concepts/asyncapi-document/adding-bindings.md

 Message bindings provide protocol-specific information for a specific message.
 You can define properties like the timestamp and acknowledgment settings for a message in the bindings.

-Here is an example of how to use message bindings in the AsyncAPI document to provide protocol-specific information for a specific message.
+Here is an example of using message bindings in the AsyncAPI document to provide protocol-specific information for a specific message.

 ```mermaid
 graph LR